aditya-sengupta/simea/README.md

 Simple Meshing and Engineering Analysis: the return!

 SIMEA is an open source, hackable FEA software made for quick prototyping and scripted modeling and analysis of geometry.
-This makes it ideal for quick analysis optimization studies.
+This makes it ideal for quick analysis and optimization studies too.